1,000+ Opportunities

 ORE Economic Development Organization Capacity Building Grant ORE Loan Participation Program

-Based on current listing details, eligibility includes: Local governments and nonprofit organizations in Montana's targeted economic renewal districts.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local governments and nonprofit organizations in Montana's targeted economic renewal districts.
+Confirm the full requirements in the official notice before applying.